3.4 XK120 | Lavender Grey | ||||

 1/12/24

-The car is currently part of The Coventry Foundation collection.
+The car is owned by and is part of The Coventry Foundation collection.